camcl/genotypooler/README.md

 * *pooling-ex.py*: a minimalistic command-line program for simulating SNPs genotypes pooling from VCF files
 * *pooling-imputing-ex.ipynb*: a pipeline showing pooling simulation, imputation in pooled data with Beagle and impuatation quality visualization.

+Larger data files can be found in [/data](/data).
+They can be used the same way as the ones created in examples [/examples](/examples) after executing *pooling-ex.py*, however the processing needs to be run on chunked data (use the script *parallel_pooling.py*).

 ## References
 * [DNA Sudoku pooling designs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2704425/pdf/1243.pdf/?tool=EBI)